 All of the Broadway shows on the "Great White Way" lie within the boundaries of Times Square.
 With 39 theatres, many of which are landmarked, the Theatre District is home to the highest concentration of showplaces in the world.
 The Theatre District is comprised of Times Square and the area to the west, from Broadway to Ninth Avenue between West 42nd Street and about 56th Street.
 For a complete list of Broadway, Off-Broadway, and Off-Off-Broadway shows, click here.

 A short walk east of Times Square is Rockefeller Center, located between Fifth and Seventh Avenues and 49th and 51st Streets.
 The most famous building in this area is GE Building ("30 Rock"), which is home to NBC's New York studios.
 Favorite NBC programs like "Saturday Night Live," "The Tonight Show With Jimmy Fallon," and the "Today" show are taped at Rockefeller Center.
-It's also where you'll find the NBC Experience/Studio Tour and Top of the Rock, the refurbished observation deck that re-opened in 2005 after being closed for 20 years.
-Rockefeller Center also features an extensive food court in its basement floor and the popular winter ice rink during the holidays.
+It's also where you'll find Top of the Rock, the refurbished observation deck that re-opened in 2005 after being closed for 20 years.
+Rockefeller Center features an extensive food court in its basement floor and the popular winter ice rink during the holidays.

 Nearby on Sixth Avenue is the "showplace of the nation," Radio City Music Hall, home of the Rockettes, the Mighty Wurlitzer, the annual Christmas Spectacular, and various concerts and performances.
 Visitors can also tour Radio City seven days a week.